Biden breaks down after emotional meeting with priest who gave last rites to son

 The president touched the apparition wall as part of his tour before Fr Gibbons accompanied him into the Apparition Chapel for some moments of quiet reflection.

-The president is also set to visit the North Mayo Heritage and Genealogical Centre’s family history research unit.
+The president is also visiting the North Mayo Heritage and Genealogical Centre’s family history research unit.